subspace/subspace-page/README.md

   if (error) console.log(error)

-  console.log(record)
+  console.log(value)

   // the data value is decrypted by default using your private key

   /*

   {
-    key: 'ab3545e7cf80c3b8067ab00954510610d5744451'
-    value: {
     data: 'hello subspace',
     timeStamp: 'unix timestamp for when record is published',
     sequence: 'integer representing the version number',
     size: 'size of data in bytes',
     contract: 'id of the contract this data is stored under',
     signature: 'signature of record with my private key',
     ownerKey: 'hash of owner public key'
-    }
   }

   */